aidansteele/aidansteele.github.io/_posts/2020-09-26-aws-access-key-format.md

 the alphabet and so my code returned a negative account ID.
 But my account ID isn't negative.
 Well shit.

-I tried what I tried earlier: tweaking the last character.
-No luck.
-Then I tried some other characters - no luck there either.
-So I guess this type of key is different.
-I then looked at the distribution of `keyid[4]` in my CloudTrail logs.
+These types of keys are different.
+I looked at the distribution of `keyid[4]` in my CloudTrail logs.
 Most are in the range `Q-Z2-7`, but there are some that are `I` or `J`.
-What's different about this key?
-Is it an account thing?
+The newer keys (range `Q-Z2-7`) can have their last bytes changed and `sts:GetAccessKeyInfo` will still return correct results.
+The older keys (`I` and `J`) will return `ValidationError` if the last bytes are changed.
+They also return the same error if the key is deleted (unlike new keys).
+This leads me to believe that the older keys have no internal structure and the account ID has to be looked up from a datastore.

 I asked for help on [Twitter][tweet] and got some great responses.
-Especially helpful was @NYSharpie's [tweet][nysharpie] where he noticed keys newer than 500-600 days are when it switched to >= Q. Looking in my own account seems to corroborate that: a key 508 days old has a `Y` and a key `648` days old has a `J`.
+Especially helpful was @NYSharpie's [tweet][nysharpie] where he noticed keys created after early 2019 are when it switched to >= Q. Looking in my own account seems to corroborate that: a key from December 2018 has a `Y` and a key from May 2019 has a `J`.

+I've also [learned][old-key] that keys created before ~2010 don't even have the `AKIA` prefix!
+E.g. the key ID `1YRA5YCR63BKA0BX35G2` was created in 2008 and the STS API will return the correct account ID for it.

 ## Questions